Iceland Air has been my go-to airline to Germany for years.

 All in all, our trip to Germany took us about 22+ hours.

 Guess what?
-Our return trip from Germany to North Carolina on Iceland Air didn’t go a whole lot better.
+Our return trip on Iceland Air didn’t go a whole lot better.

-You would think that Iceland Air would want their passengers to stop in their country for more than an hour.
+You would think Iceland Air would want their passengers in their country for more than an hour.

 We were prepared to pay for a shuttle service into town, food, lodging, etc. Too bad, we might never have the chance to travel to Iceland again.
 With the weather delays in Washington, which are really nobody’s fault, our return trip took even longer.